Land reform in North Vietnam: Implementation

-After being trained by Chinese counsultor, through the local party-cell, Vietnamese cadres were sent to the village and lived with a few landless peasants.
-They practiced the "Three Together System", namely, worked together, ate together and lived together.
-By doing so for two to three months, they had amassed much information of the peasants and that village, and also arouse awareness of social class by posing questions to the peasants like why they were poor.
+After being trained by a Chinese consultant through the local party cell, Vietnamese cadres were sent to villages in order to live with landless peasants.
+They practised the "Three Together System", namely, working together, eating together, and living together.
+By doing so for two to three months, they had amassed much information about the peasants and the village, and also raised awareness of social class by asking the peasants questions, such as why they were poor.

-After this survey by professionally trained cadres, the reduction campaign officially began, and there were six successive stages.
-The first stage was to classify population during which peasants were categorized according to their possession, this was followed by classification of landlords.
-Theoretically speaking, there were three classes of landlords: traitorous; ordinary; resistance and "democratic personalities".
-Those landlords, if found not comply with rent reduction decree, would be arrested.
-In this case, they had to pay back the excess land rent within time limit, this is the third stage of extortion of money and valuables.
+After this survey was conducted by professionally trained cadres, the reduction campaign officially began, with six successive stages.
+The first stage was to classify the population, during which peasants were categorized according to their possession.
+This was followed by the classification of landlords.
+Theoretically speaking, there were three classes of landlords: traitorous, ordinary, resistance and "democratic personalities".
+Those landlords found non-compliant with the rent reduction decree would be arrested.
+In this case, they had to pay back the excess land rent within the time limit; this is the third stage of extortion of money and valuables.
 The fourth stage is crime revelation, the peasants were made to attend a special course and taught how to publicly reveal crimes of landlords, and they would have a role of denouncing crimes in the front of a number of people in the fifth stage, but the problem was that they denounced for appearing faithful and obedient to the party, so they may denounce as much as they can rather than considered the reality.